FlatIO/api-client-python/docs/ClassApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **edit_submission**
+# **delete_submission**
-> AssignmentSubmission edit_submission(_class, assignment, submission, assignment_submission_update)
+> delete_submission(_class, assignment, submission)

-Edit a submission
+Delete a submission

-Use this method as a teacher to update the different submission and give feedback.
-Teachers can only set `returnFeedback`
+Use this method as a teacher to delete a submission and allow student to start over the assignment

 ### Example